Syeda-Sameera-Unnissa/sql-practice/README.md

 ORDER BY total_employees DESC
 LIMIT 5;
 `` `

 **Insight:** Engineering and Services have the highest employee count, indicating resource-heavy departments.

+**Insight:** Engineering and Services have the highest employee count, indicating resource-heavy departments.